ecunha1996/model_analysis/README.md

-# Towards a genome-scale metabolic model of _Dunaliella salina_
+# Reconstruction of genome-scale metabolic models for _Dunaliella salina_, _Nannochloropsis gaditana_, and _Pavlova lutheri_.

 ## Introduction

-This repository contains the code and data used to develop, evaluate and analyse a genome-scale metabolic model of _Dunaliella salina_, _Nannochloropsis gaditana_, and _Pavlova lutheri_.
+This repository contains the code and data used to develop, evaluate and analyse genome-scale metabolic models of _Dunaliella salina_, _Nannochloropsis gaditana_, and _Pavlova lutheri_.

 ## Data